-Minnesota’s 450 turkey farmers raise more turkeys – 46 million per year – than any other state in the U.S. Many of these farmers are 3rd, 4th and even 5th generation turkey farmers, and their #1 priority is to raise wholesome and quality turkey for consumers.
+Minnesota’s 450 turkey farmers raise more turkeys – 44 million per year – more than any other state in the U.S. Many of these farmers are 3rd, 4th and even 5th generation turkey farmers, and their #1 priority is to raise wholesome and quality turkey for consumers.

 - How much turkey do people eat in a year?

 Per capita consumption of turkey is approximately 16 pounds per year per person.

 - What are turkeys fed?

 Turkeys are fed a balanced diet of corn, soybeans and essential vitamins and minerals.
 Fresh water and feed are available at all times.